aeon-toolkit/aeon/docs/glossary.md

 :sorted:

 Time series machine learning
-    todo
+    A general term for using machine learning algorithms to learn predictive models from time series.

 Forecasting
     A learning task focused on prediction future values of a time series.
-For more details, see the {ref}`user_guide_introduction`.

 Time series regression
     todo